cf73/ces2021/content/collections/people/vilmari-gonzalez.md

 published: false
 blueprint: people
 template: bio
-title: 'Vilmari Gonzalez'
+title: 'Alex Lituchy'
-officialtitle: 'Yellow Room Co-Head Teacher'
+officialtitle: 'Red Room Co-Head Teacher'
 education:
   -
     id: wKaUN2Bl
     name_of_institution: 'B.A.
-Bennington College'
+Lesley University'
     type: institution
     enabled: true
-email: Vilmari@Cambridge-Ellis.org
+email: AlexL@Cambridge-Ellis.org
-bio: 'I was born and raised in Cambridge, MA and am a native Spanish speaker.
-I earned my Bachelor’s degree from Bennington College and thus began my journey into Education.
-I have been working in early childhood education for eight years and I am excited to dive into my fourth year at CES!
-My goal is to instill confidence and inspire a lifelong love of learning.
-I myself enjoy learning new skills and activities!
-In my free time I enjoy dancing, ice skating, archery, and reading.'
+bio: 'I am passionate about Reggio and doing antiracist and anti-bias work in the classroom!
+I received my bachelor’s degree in Early Childhood Education and Child Studies at Lesley University, which specializes in the Reggio teaching method.
+I have been teaching at Reggio preschools since 2018 and am excited to move to the toddler age.
+In my free time, I enjoy singing in a choir, playing board games, and reading.
+I’m a foodie, and I like to travel and go to comedy and improv shows.'
-photo: vilmari-headshot.jpg
+photo: alex-l-1790089807.jpg
 role:
   - teacher
   - board-of-directors